-What follows is a provisional translation (in other words, not official or authorized; see here for more) of a talk that ‘Abdu’l-Bahá gave in Budapest to the Turanian Society on 15 April 1913.
-A transcript of the original Persian text of this talk has been published in Khiṭábát-i-Ḥaḍrat-i-‘Abdu’l-Bahá, vol. 3, pp. 95–100.
+What follows is a provisional translation (in other words, not official or authorized; see here for more) of a talk that ‘Abdu’l-Bahá gave in Budapest to the Turanian Society on 14 April 1913.
+A transcript of the original Persian text of this talk has been published in Khiṭábát-i-Ḥaḍrat-i-‘Abdu’l-Bahá, vol. 3, pp. 95–100, where it is erroneously noted as having been given on 15 April 1913 (two members of ‘Abdu’l-Bahá’s retinue at this time, Mirza Mahmud Zarqani and Mirza Ahmad Sohrab, both give the date as the 14th in their chronicles).

 He is God